 The first thing to learn about growing bonsai from seed is . . . there is no such thing as ‘bonsai seeds.’
 Seeds of trees “suitable for bonsai" is much better terminology.

 Buying bonsai seeds is no different than buying the same type of seed in a garden center or collecting them from a tree in your yard.
+Don't be fooled by exotic pictures on seed packages.
+They are often photos of fabulous old bonsai trees.
 Being in a pretty package, changes nothing.

 This Japanese red pine group belongs to Jonas Dupuich.
 He grew them from seed.
 As they developed, Jonas realized they did not make good single trees, he wanted to throw them away.
 His teacher, Boon Manakitivipart, recommended he create a forest of them.